What is the first thing that comes to your mind when we mention Medieval times?

 $494,879,471

-An iconic scene features Toothless hesitating before allowing Hiccup to touch him—interestingly, this touching moment was due to an animation glitch that was so perfect, the filmmakers decided to include it in the final version.
+One of the film’s most iconic moments—Toothless hesitating before letting Hiccup touch him—was the result of an unplanned animation glitch that was so authentic and moving, the filmmakers chose to keep it in the final cut.

 AdventureComedyFamily